Achievable logoAchievable logo

 • Electrolytes lost in sweat:

-• Sodium chloride (NaCl) – Most significant loss
+• Sodium chloride (NaCl) - most significant loss

-• Potassium, magnesium, calcium – Minor losses
+• Potassium, magnesium, calcium - minor losses

 • Sodium functions:

-• Helps retain fluid and prevent cramping.
+• Helps retain fluid and may help prevent cramping.

 • Sodium losses in sweat vary from 0.2 to 12.5 g/L.